 DO YOU REALIZE?

 Almost everything you do on your phone is compiled and sent off every few minutes to the likes of Google and Apple?
 They have collected so much information about you including your precise location history.
 They know where you have been and they know who you have been with.
-They know what you are browsing, typing, sending and buying.
-Your phone may be ruining your life in many ways - this isn't good.
+They know what you are browsing, typing, sending and buying - this isn't good.
 Perhaps you need to De-google your life.

 The absolute best thing you could do to take back your life and protect your privacy would be to get rid of your phone altogether.
 As you might expect most people are not able or willing to go quite this far.
 As such, we suggest a De-Googled phone.
 You can now also get a Linux phone (the Pixel 3a/3aXL can be ordered with Ubuntu Touch).

 WHAT IS A DE-GOOGLED PHONE